mmondics/aiops-z/README.md

 23. **Click the atsocpd1 (cluster) hyperlink.**

-    OpenShift and other Kubernetes clusters are monitored by simply deploying a containerized Instana agent onto the cluster.
-Once deployed, the agent will report detailed data about the cluster and the resources deployed into it.
+    OpenShift clusters are monitored by simply deploying a containerized Instana agent onto the cluster.
+Once deployed, the agent will report detailed data about the cluster and the resources deployed on it.
 Instana automatically discovers and monitors clusters, CronJobs, Nodes, Namespaces, Deployments, DaemonSets, StatefulSets, Services, and Pods.

     The Summary page shows the most relevant information for the cluster as a whole.
 The CPU, Memory, and Pod usage information are shown.
 The other sections, such as "Top Nodes" and "Top Pods" show potential hotspots which you might want to have a look at.